11 REASONS TO VISIT QUÉBEC CITY, QC

 Is Halifax, Nova Scotia Worth Visiting in 2024?
 (Guest post written for Veggies Abroad)

-THE ULTIMATE TRAVEL GUIDE TO BAMBERG
+THE ULTIMATE TRAVEL GUIDE TO BAMBERG, GERMANY

-Bamberg was first mentioned in 902 AD, and is famous for its many well-preserved historic buildings, and has Europe’s largest city wall, that’s still intact today.
+Bamberg was first mentioned in 902 AD and is famous for its many well-preserved historic buildings.
+It also has Europe’s largest city wall that’s still intact today.
+Since 1993, Bamberg has been a UNESCO World Heritage Site.

-Bamberg’s nickname is the “Rome of Franconia”, because it was built on seven hills, similar to Rome.
+Bamberg’s nickname is the “Rome of Franconia” because it was built on seven hills, similar to Rome.
 The Regnitz river flows right through the town.
-Today, 80,000 people live here, and a sixth of them are university students.
+Today 80,000 people live here and a sixth of them are university students.

-Things to See and Do
+Things to See and Do in Bamberg

 If you like history, Bamberg’s Altstadt (Old Town District) is THE place to visit!
-There are maps from the 16th century of this area of Bamberg, and it still looks the same today as back then!
+There are maps from the 16th century of this area of Bamberg and it still looks the same today as back then!

 Altes Rathaus